morevna6/Amoc-Research-Program/PROJECT_STATUS.md

 * policy and risk professionals;
 * members of the public interested in climate and ocean science.

-It will explain what each audience may gain from the programme.
+It will explain what each audience may gain from the programme while preserving the distinction between educational material, independent research, and institutional scientific assessment.

 ### 0.1.6 — Long-Term Vision